 Shanghai Shiliu Puhong Qixiang Cloth Market

-- Comments: This market is very similar to #6, but is much quieter and has a lot fewer foreigners standing around looking confused.
-You'll find the same fabrics - cashmere, silk, linen, wool, and cotton at similar prices.
+This market is very similar and similarly priced to the other fabric market on the list, but is much quieter and has a lot fewer foreigners standing around looking confused.
+You'll find three floors of tailors and fabric: cashmere, silk, linen, wool, and cotton.
 Many vendors speak a bit of English but if you're having something complicated made, it's best to take along someone who can speak a bit of Chinese.

 03 of 13

-- Address: Tibet Road at Fuxing Road (just a few minutes walk from Dong Tai Road (see # 1)
+Tibet Road at Fuxing Road (just a few minutes walk from Dong Tai Road

 04 of 13

-- Comments: Most people can afford one pair of glasses every few years.
+Most people can afford one pair of glasses every few years.
 You wear them so long that your friends have to tell you that round Harry Potter glasses are really, truly out.
 Those days are over.
-One trip to the Shanghai Optical Market and you'll have new face furniture for every outfit.
+One trip to the Shanghai Optical Market and you'll have new face furniture for every outfit with 2 floors within a shopping mall full of nothing but glasses.

 05 of 13